 In order for an employer to recover for an employee’s violation of a non-compete agreement, they must establish proof of harm.
 For example, actual (monetary) damage can be shown and proven by referring to instances of “successful competition.”
 This is simply competition from a former employee that results in injury for the employer.
 If an employer successfully proves a breach of a valid non-compete agreement and demonstrates actual injury, he or she may recover damages as they were set out in the covenant, which often includes provisions of liquidated (double) damage.

 However, the reality of the situation is considerably more complicated than it may sound.
 Even if your employer made you sign a ridiculously overbroad non-compete agreement that a court will surely rule invalid, they can still sue you for the sake of attempting to enforce it, leaving you forced to litigate against the claim.
 For you to get to the point where a judge or jury says you are free from being under the agreement in question, you may have to spend thousands of dollars in litigation costs that you might not be able to recover, should you able to make it that far.
 In summation, even an invalid non-compete agreement can cause a detriment to your financial health and job prospects.

 If you are employed in Virginia and have signed a non-compete agreement or are considering an agreement of non-competition, you should have the counsel of a qualified attorney.
-Our firm has extensive experience in working with clients on the issue of employment contracts.
-Contact The Brown Firm PLLC by phone or by sending us a message online for a legal consultation.
+Our firm has extensive experience in working with clients on the issue of Virginia non-compete laws.
+Contact The Brown Firm PLLC by phone at 703.828.0900 or by sending us a message online for a legal consultation.
 We can help you understand your best options moving forward.